-Methods
+Methods:

-A systematic review of the scientific literature was made in relevant health databases: Medline, Embase, Centre for Reviews and Dissemination (CRD), HTA (Health Technology Assessment), International Network of Agencies for Health Technology Assessment (INAHTA), ECRI, Cochrane Plus Library, ISI Web of Science, as well as a specific search of ongoing clinical trials.
-To retrieve unpublished data, the process was completed by a search of the databases of ongoing studies, by a manual review of the bibliographic references cited in these papers, and additional searches using meta-search engines, such as Google Scholar, and websites of national and international organisations and assessment agencies.
-Two independent reviewers verified independently that the papers were compliant with established inclusion and exclusion criteria.
+A systematic review of the scientific literature was made in relevant health databases: Medline, Embase, Centre for Reviews and Dissemination (CRD), HTA (Health Technology Assessment), International Network of Agencies for Health Technology Assessment (INAHTA), ECRI, Cochrane Plus Library, ISI

+Web of Science, as well as a specific search of ongoing clinical trials.
+To retrieve unpublished data, the process was completed by a search of the databases of ongoing studies, by a manual review of the bibliographic references cited in these papers, and additional searches using meta-search engines, such as Google Scholar, and websites of national and international and assessment organisations agencies. independent reviewers verified independently that the papers were compliant with established inclusion and exclusion criteria.
 The data were summarized in evidence tables using a systematic methodology.
-The studies were classified according to their methodological quality, on the basis of recommendations of the Spanish Network of Health Technology Assessment Agencies and National Health System Services (RedETS) guidelines for the drawing-up and adaptation of fast-track health technology assessment reports.
+The studies classified were according to methodological quality, on the basis of the recommendations of the Spanish Network of Health Technology Assessment Agencies and National Health System Services (RedETS) guidelines for the drawing-up and adaptation of fast-track health technology assessment reports.

-Written by
+Written by:

 Paula Cantero-Muñoz.
-Technical staff, Scientific Advice Unit (avalia-t), Spain.
+Information Specialist.
+Galician Agency for HTA (avalia-t) Spain.